 If you have any questions or concerns about the above, please contact us and have a chat.

 More details on our cleaning policy and covid-19 operating procedures can be found in the polices section of this website under resources, or click here.

-We are also still here on the phone if you need us for advice, and although we are not routinely doing video consultations, this can be arranged if you feel it would benefit you.
+We are also still here on the phone if you need us for advice, and video appointments can be arranged if you feel this would benefit you.